souhayla18/dataplatform_Meltano/README.md

 3. **Folder structure**: Presented in a simple, clean format.
 4. **Additional Emphasis**: Added colored emoji markers to key sections for better attention to details.

-Feel free to adjust specific links (like GitHub repo) and adapt any additional configurations or det